Example configuration entry esp32_ble_beacon: type: iBeacon uuid: 'c29ce823-e67a-4e71-bff2-abaa32e77a98'

 id (Optional, ID): Manually specify the ID for code generation.

-minor (Optional, integer): The iBeacon minor identifier of this beacon.
+minor (Optional, int): The iBeacon minor identifier of this beacon.
 Usually used to identify beacons within an iBeacon group.
 Defaults to

 First, you’ll need to set up the configuration for ESPHome.
 Just copy the configuration above and change the UUID to something unique.
 For example, you can copy this randomly generated UUID: